matzesoft/wiring_pi_soft_pwm/README.md

 pwmGpio.setup();
 ```

-The `SoftPwmGpio` is setup and ready to use.
+The `SoftPwmGpio` is now setup and ready to use.
 You can use the `write` method to set the PWM duty cycle.
-The methods only allows values between 0 and 100.
+The method only allows values between 0 and 100.
 ```dart
 pwmGpio.write(50);
 ```